sccn/sccn.github.io/tutorials/misc/tutorial_matlab.md

 Alternatively you can also consult MATLAB's help and documentation.
 We recommend running the following demos and reading the following help sections:

-In the MATLAB help, you should perform the first 3 tutorials
+In the MATLAB help, you should perform the first four tutorials:

 -   Getting Started with MATLAB
 -   Language Fundamentals
 -   Mathematics
 -   Graphics (first section 2-D plot only)

-Each section or demo (if read thoroughly) should take you about 40 minutes, for a total here of about 2 hours.
+Each section or demo should take you about 40 minutes, for a total of about 2 hours.
 We encourage you to read these sections over several days.